OREGON GUN RIGHTS ATTORNEY

-As the foremost Second Amendment attorney in Oregon, Kollie Law Group and Oregon Gun Law has years of experience representing individuals in restoring their rights to hunt, target shoot, purchase, and possess firearms.
+As the foremost Second Amendment attorney in Oregon, Kollie Law and Oregon Gun Law has years of experience representing individuals in restoring their rights to hunt, target shoot, purchase, and possess firearms.
 If lawfully owning a firearm is your goal, you have come to the right place.

 If you or a loved one have been convicted of a felony, domestic violence charge, drug crime, the subject of a restraining order, or civil commitment, you have lost your Second Amendment Rights.
 We can get your rights restored.